Clarksville Urbanized Area

 Membership of the MPO’s policy body is outlined in the federal regulations.
 Membership must include representation by local elected officials, officials of agencies that administer or operate major modes or systems of transportation, and appropriate state officials.

-Executive Board and TCC Members
+Executive Board & TCC Members Directory

 How is the planning area determined?